crisis-arg/pixel_adventure/README.md

 Launch the game and navigate through the pixel-art world.

-Complete each of the five levels by overcoming obstacles and solving challenges.
+Complete each of the five levels by overcoming obstacles and reaching the flag.

 Collect fruits as you progress through levels.

-Progress through the game by avoiding traps and reaching the flag.

 **Asset Source** :love_you_gesture: